nafajardo/PhantomTKL/README.md

 After cutting your pieces, you should have an assembly ready.
 The design I made calls for 8 M3 screws to fasten the case.
 I bought [Countersink Screws](https://www.amazon.com/gp/product/B01D9HIVNS/ref=od_aui_detailpages00?ie=UTF8&psc=1) and [nuts](https://www.amazon.com/gp/product/B01IWUSDYY/ref=od_aui_detailpages00?ie=UTF8&psc=1) because of my case dimensions.

 I am making 5 layers of .1875" thick acrylic, and one layer of .06" acrylic.
 This leads to a total of 25.34 mm of thickness.
 The nuts are 2.25 mm thick, so we have a leftover of 2.4 mm of screw at the bottom.
-II plan on
+So far, I will probably install some rubber feet here similar to [this](http://www.mocap.com/threaded-plastic-caps-for-metric-threads.html) if I can find it in 3mm.

 In terms of angle, I am going to be installing some mechanisms after the keyboard is done that will allow me to dynamically change the position of the keyboard.
-This will not be part of the main phases.
+This will not be part of the main phases, so dont worry about it right now.

+## Phase 2 - Soldering your ass off
+You are gonna have to solder SO MUCH, so get a place with good ventilation, alot of solder, a good iron, and a voltmeter to fix those happy mistakes.

+Here is the order we are going in:
+* Diodes
+* Testing
+* Teensy
+* Testing
+* Switches
+* Testing
+* LEDs

+Notice that testing is mentioned three times =0

+So for the diodes, we have to make sure that they are facing the right way.
+Each spot where the diodes are going to be soldered is going to have a square and a circle.
+The rule of thumb is to make sure that the black strip (if you got the diodes form where I got them) is closer to the square part of the terminals.

+Now test each connection, so we can make sure it works correctly.
+You can do this by using a multimeter.

+//TODO put pics for testing and diode direction

+Alright, for the Teensy, alight it like so:

+//TODO put pic of teensy on PCB with headers already on the teensy.

+Now for the switches.
+We are going to put four or five switches in each corner of the plate layer, and then put that onto the PCB.
+This will let us make sure that the switches are aligned, and makes the process of combining the switch layer and the PCB layer easier.

+//TODO put pictures of switch layer with first couple of switches soldered.

+Once this is done, use the teensy to test.